 When it comes to your practice, occupational health and safety procedures outlined in USP 800 are some of the most comprehensive tools you have for protecting everyone from the dangers of hazardous drug exposure.

 Meeting all USP 800 requirements starts with an evaluation of your current practices and safety-related documentation.
-Make updates as needed to ensure USP 800 compliance, being sure to implement new training procedures so that everyone on staff is aware of what’s expected of them.
+Make updates as needed to ensure USP 800 compliance and implement new training procedures so that everyone on staff is aware of what’s expected of them.

 Prioritizing USP 800 Compliance

 Complying with USP 800 hazardous drug safety standards isn’t just about keeping your funding and accreditation intact.
-It’s also essential for the health of your employees and makes it a lot less likely that someone will experience an adverse event related to the handling of hazardous medicines.
+It’s also essential for the health of your employees and makes it much less likely that someone will experience an adverse event related to handling hazardous medicines.

 Prioritize USP 800 compliance just as you prioritize things like vaccine compliance and health screenings among your staff, clearly communicating expectations and guidelines and making it as easy as possible for employees to stay on track.

-At this time, practices and hospitals are continuing to evaluate draft USP 800 standards to identify gaps and gear up for full implementation.
+Currently, practices and hospitals continue to evaluate draft USP 800 standards to identify gaps and gear up for full implementation.
 What does that mean for your organization?
 You aren’t going to be held liable for compliance just yet – though you likely will be soon.
 By planning and implementing the elements and best practices of USP 800 now, you’ll be a step ahead when USP 800 becomes enforceable in the future.
 You’ll also get the peace of mind that comes with minimizing the risks associated with handling hazardous drugs.

-Better compliance with healthcare standards means a stronger and safer workforce and increased productivity.
+Better compliance with healthcare standards means a stronger, safer workforce and increased productivity.
 At Immuware, we’re committed to helping you get there faster.
-Immuware provides risk-level based tracking, automated medical or exposure surveillance questionnaires, and integrated lab test results, Learn about Immuware software tools, and take a big first step toward running your health organization with greater safety and efficiency.
+Immuware provides risk-level-based tracking, automated medical or exposure surveillance questionnaires, and integrated lab test results; learn about Immuware software tools, and take a big first step toward running your health organization with greater safety and efficiency.